Solving Tips

 Practical Advice:

-Swordfish is extremely rare in practice, appearing only occasionally in the most difficult expert-level puzzles.
+Swordfish is extremely rare in practice, only occasionally appearing in the most difficult expert-level puzzles.
 Recommendations:

 Practice Now

-Practice Suggestions:
+Practice Recommendations:

 • Make sure you've mastered the X-Wing technique first

-• Systematically analyze each candidate, looking for three-row, three-column patterns
+• Systematically analyze each candidate, looking for three-row-three-column patterns